Asset Management Program for Small Systems (AMPSS)

 The TWDB has created funding opportunities to assist water and wastewater utilities to create and implement asset management plans.
 While much of the funding is directed to small, rural utilities, there are also opportunities for larger utilities.

-The TWDB is currently working to implement the Asset Management Program for Small Systems (AMPSS) and anticipates issuing a Request for Qualifications (for contractors) and a Participant Application (for participant water or wastewater systems) in the near future.
+The TWDB is currently soliciting for participant systems and contractors for the 2nd Round of funding of the Asset Management Program for Small Systems (AMPSS).
 Please join the TWDB mailing list to be notified of further developments, including opportunities to apply.

 1. What is asset management?